Boutique Advisory for the C-Suite

 Five seats at the table.
 One trusted operator.

 We work shoulder-to-shoulder with the executives who own the operating engine of a scaling company.
 Each role asks a different question.
-Our job is to answer it with frameworks tested in the room, not borrowed from a textbook.
+Our job is to answer it with frameworks tested in the room.

 For the